Westport Covered Bridge

 Westport Covered Bridge is a historic covered bridge located in Sand Creek Township, Decatur County, Indiana.
 It was built in 1880, and is a single span, Burr arch bridge on limestone abutments.
 It measures 130 feet long, 16 feet wide and 13 feet high.
 It is topped by a gable roof and sided with shiplap siding.
-It has been limited to pedestrian traffic since 1973.
+The bridge was limited to pedestrian traffic from 1973.
+A restoration completed in 2004 allowed vehicular traffic to resume.

 It is one of numerous covered bridges built by A. M. Kennedy & Sons.

 It was added to the National Register of Historic Places in 1982.